carch-org/docs/docs/project/contributing.md

 > First, **analyze how the script works** before making any changes.
 If you want to improve or add to the project, make sure you **understand the structure** and how each piece interacts.
 This will help you contribute in a way that is consistent with the project's design.
 >
 > ```sh
-> For committing, use labels like feat: your-commit-message or fix: your-commit-message.
+> For committing, use labels like
+> feat: your-commit-message or fix: your-commit-message.
 > ```
 >
-> For more information about label messages, check out [here](https://gist.github.com/harilvfs/53cc86aa79ea4642356540aadc6bd87d).
+> For more information about Conventional Commits, perfer this [guide](https://gist.github.com/harilvfs/53cc86aa79ea4642356540aadc6bd87d).

 If you have questions or need help, feel free to **contact us**: